“Don’t panic. When used properly, whitespace is a good thing.”

 Why Have Whitespace?

 Along with typography, colour, photography, and illustration, whitespace is also a key element of design.
-It helps lead the viewer through the design, telling them where to focus their attention and, often, in what order.
+It helps lead the viewer through the design, telling them where to focus their attention and, often, in what order (this is called the hierarchy of information).
 It helps establish priorities and groups sets of related information.

 Without whitespace, you wouldn’t be able to tell the difference between objects in a composition.
 Take the article you’re currently reading, for example: without the whitespace between each paragraph, how readable would it be?